Indigenous Peoples Day in Philly!

 In January, Indigenous Peoples’ Day Philly officially launched its Year of Awareness, a multimedia coordinated effort to celebrate, defend, and restore Indigenous Peoples’ Day in Philadelphia following a court decision that overturned the former mayor’s executive order and reinstated Columbus Day.

-- Share content on key moments — 1492, 1892, 1992, & today — and their lasting impact
+- Sharing content on key moments — 1492, 1892, 1992, & today — and their lasting impact

-Join the Action Community Team (ACT) in the advocacy and legislative campaign to reinstate Indigenous Peoples’ Day on the 2nd Monday of Every October.
+Join the Action Community Team (ACT) in the advocacy and legislative campaign to reinstate Indigenous Peoples’ Day (IPD) on the 2nd Monday of Every October.

 Are you curious how you could help?